facelessuser/HexViewer/readme.md

 ## Hex Viewer: Generate Hash
 Shows a quick panel allowing you to select the desired hash, and then shows an input panel that allows you to specify the string to be hashed.
 A panel is then displayed with your generated hash accoriding to specifications.

+## Hex Viewer: Generate Hash from Selection
+Allows you to genrate hashes from your current selection(s).
+Multiselect regions' content will be combined and evaluated together.
+If a region contains newlines, they will be hashed as well.

 # Configurable settings
 Settings are configurable in the hex_viewer.sublime-settings file.